 Corded vs Cordless

 Cordless miter saws have improved dramatically — see our corded vs cordless comparison — but corded models still deliver more sustained power for heavy cutting sessions.
 Choose cordless if portability and setup speed matter more than raw cutting endurance.
 For a permanent shop setup, corded is still the practical choice.
+If you are still building your saw collection, the best cordless circular saws for beginners is a good companion guide -- a circular saw handles the rough cuts that a miter saw is not designed for.

 Dust Collection